Key Takeaways

 Chinese calligraphy features five main scripts — Seal, Clerical, Regular, Running, and Cursive — each with its own distinct beauty, from the formal precision of Regular Script to the expressive flow of Cursive.

-There are some basic rules that one must apply when it comes to holding the calligraphy brush.
-In general, the brush should be held firmly in an open palm, and movement of the brush should be guided by turning and twisting the wrist, not the arm.
-Depending on the type of script one has in mind, the brush may be gripped either at the top or closer to the bottom.
+There are some basic rules for holding the calligraphy brush.
+In general, it should be held firmly in an open palm, with movement guided by turning and twisting the wrist rather than the arm.

 Close-up of a hand holding a Chinese calligraphy brush in proper position